 2. Indulge on Beignets at Café Du Monde

-Café Du Monde is the most famous place to get a beignet in New Orleans.
-The café is literally open all day, every day, except for Christmas and when a hurricane blows through.
+No first trip to New Orleans is complete without beignets at Café Du Monde.
+The café is open all day, every day, except for Christmas and when a hurricane blows through.

 So what’s a beignet?
 Basically, it’s a fried square of dough covered with powdered sugar.
 Be sure to order it with a café au lait for a classic New Orleans treat.